The Perfect Way to Spend a Rainy Day in Minneapolis

 Rain or shine, Minneapolis is filled with activities for everyone.

 Here in Mill City, we're experts at adjusting to weather patterns.
-If you're looking for some indoor things to do while waiting for the sun to come back out, we have a few ideas for both kids and adults.
+If you're looking for some indoor things to do (masked up of course) while waiting for the sun to come back out, we have a few ideas for both kids and adults.
 Rain is never an excuse for you not to explore some of Minneapolis' best attractions.
 Here are a few of our favorite things to do when umbrellas are involved.

 Want to avoid driving in the conditions?
 Let Metro Transit drive you around during the rainstorm!